Do you want a cookie?

 2. Create a tomato patch

-3. Propagating your own tomatoes: A brief guide
+3. Propagating your own tomatoes: a brief guide

 4. Growing tomatoes from seeds: Tips for beginners